LuongVu307/MazeCraft/README.md

 # MazeCraft

 This is a project on building a maze generator, as well as solving algorithm.
 The user interface is built in pygame in python.
 There are 5 generator and 3 solving algorithms, it is simple and fairly easy to play through.
-However, the code is quite unstable and vunerable to changes
+However, the code is quite unstable and vunerable to changes, any suggestions are welcome.

 - Some of the simulation:
 <img width="603" alt="image" src="https://github.com/LuongVu307/MazeCraft/assets/132726554/f882f53c-a993-4560-9714-a466e0e2c18b">